 The teak commonly used in outdoor furniture today is from the wood species known as Tectona Grandis.
 This large flowering tree is native to south and southeast Asia.
-Teak has long been prized as a material for shipbuilding outdoor furniture.
+Teak has long been prized as a material for shipbuilding and outdoor furniture.
 Teak’s high oil content makes it waterproof and impervious to termites and other pests.
 The tight grain of the wood makes it strong, but still easy to work with to create a variety of different shapes and uses.

 Sustainably Grown Plantation Teak